ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 bits described in the next sections in determine finer structure.

 UUIDs MAY be represented as binary data or integers.
-When in use with URNs or applications, any given 128 bit UUID SHOULD be represented by the "hex-and-dash" string format consisting of multiple groups of upper or lowercase alphanumeric hex characters separated by a single dash/hyphen.
+When in use with URNs or applications, any given UUID SHOULD be represented by the "hex-and-dash" string format consisting of multiple groups of upper or lowercase alphanumeric hex characters separated by single dashes/hyphens.
 When used with databases please refer to {{database_considerations}}.

 The formal definition of the UUID string representation is provided by the following (ABNF) {{RFC5234}}.